-Bunge, based in White Plains, New York, is developing a plant with Solazyme Inc. (SZYM) that will turn cane into 100,000 tons of oils a year that may be processed into detergents, according to Bunge’s website.
+Bunge, based in White Plains, New York, is developing a plant with Solazyme Inc. (SZYM:US) that will turn cane into 100,000 tons of oils a year that may be processed into detergents, according to Bunge’s website.

 To contact the reporter on this story: Stephan Nielsen in Sao Paulo at firstname.lastname@example.org